ProtoDigitalUK/lucid_primitives/packages/prefetcher/README.md

 # Lucid Prefetcher

 A streamlined library designed to enhance anchor elements by prefetching the href content as soon as user intent is detected.
-Additionally, the library features a `Prefetch.Data` class, enabling asynchronous data fetching based on user interactions with specified targets.
+Additionally, the library features a `PrefetchData` class, enabling asynchronous data fetching based on user interactions with specified targets.

 ## Features

-- Prefetch link destinations on user intent
+- Prefetch link destinations on user intent (hover, touch, focus)
 - Prefetch data on user intent

 ## Getting Started